Academics | Faculties | FACULTY OF NATURAL AND APPLIED SCIENCES | Department of Sciences | Master of Science in Biology | NDU

 Program Educational Objectives

-1. 1.Prepare students for better careers in biology by extending their knowledge, skills and experience.
+1. 1.Prepare for careers in biology by extending knowledge, skills and experience.

 Program Learning Outcomes